Psychological Safety Framework in Pull-based Open Source Projects: Introduction

-Despite these insights, most empirical studies of PS in SE have focused on company environments and rely primarily on qualitative methods, such as interviews and surveys \cite{Santana2023, Santana2024, Lenberg2018, Alami2024, Kakar_2018}.
-However, software development also takes place in open-source software (OSS) communities, which differ from traditional workplaces. \changed{OSS contributors span diverse time zones, cultures, and experience levels, and they participate voluntarily or as part of their professional work \cite{vasilescu2015perceptions}.
+Despite these insights, most empirical studies of PS in SE have focused on industrial company environments and rely primarily on qualitative methods, such as interviews and surveys \cite{Santana2023, Santana2024, Lenberg2018, Alami2024, Kakar_2018}.
+However, software development also takes place in open-source software (OSS) communities, which might greatly differ from industrial workplaces.
+OSS contributors span diverse time zones, cultures, and experience levels, and they participate voluntarily or as part of their professional work \cite{vasilescu2015perceptions}.
 Because participation is self-directed and non-contractual, contributors are especially sensitive to the social dynamics they encounter.
-Prior studies have shown that motivation, task characteristics, social capital, and experiences of rejection shape contributor engagement \cite{fang2009understanding,roberts2006understanding,hertel2003motivation, lin2017developer, schilling2012will, jiang2013will, hellendoorn2015will, padhye2014study, tao2014writing, gousios2014exploratory, Qiu2019}.
-Given this, psychological safety, the sense that it is safe to ask questions and make mistakes, may be particularly important in OSS, where contributors often decide to stay or leave based on how they are treated and whether their work is valued.}
+Prior studies have shown that motivation \cite{fang2009understanding,roberts2006understanding,hertel2003motivation}, task characteristics \cite{lin2017developer,schilling2012will}, social capital \cite{Qiu2019}, and experiences of rejection \cite{jiang2013will,hellendoorn2015will,padhye2014study,tao2014writing,gousios2014exploratory} shape contributor engagement.
+Given this, psychological safety, the sense that it is safe to ask questions and make mistakes, may be particularly important in OSS, where contributors often decide to stay or leave based on how they are treated and whether their work is valued.

-\changed{In OSS development, pull requests (PRs) are central to collaboration.
+In OSS development, pull requests (PRs) are central to collaboration.
 PRs are not only technical data but also a source of social interaction, where contributors receive feedback, negotiate changes, and seek acceptance from project maintainers \cite{alami2021pull}.
-These interactions can be constructive, supportive, or discouraging, and they offer insights into how teams communicate and whether a psychologically safe environment exists \cite{li2017they}.
-For this reason, we focus on code review as the collaborative activity through which PS may be reflected.
-We hypothesize that contributors are more likely to remain engaged when PR activities reflect higher PS.}
+These interactions can be constructive, supportive, or discouraged, and offer insight into how teams communicate \cite{li2017they}.
+Although such traces do not directly capture contributors’ internal feelings of safety, they can help identify interaction patterns that may be related to PS in pull-based OSS development.

-This study focuses on PR interactions as a cue for team-level PS in OSS, examining whether these observable signals are associated with the continued participation of contributors.
-This study takes an initial step toward empirically examining how PS during code review influences sustained participation in OSS.
-Specifically, we investigate the following research questions: